-(a) for personnel costs declared as actual costs: the hourly rate is calculated per full financial year as follows:
+(a) for personnel costs declared as actual costs: the hourly rate is the amount calculated as follows:

 '''

-{actual annual personnel costs (excluding additional remuneration) for the person divided by number of annual productive hours}.
+{actual annual personnel costs (excluding additional remuneration) for the person divided by the number of annual productive hours}.

 '''

-using the personnel costs and the number of productive hours for each full financial year covered by the reporting period.
+The partners must use the annual personnel costs and the number of annual productive hours for each financial year covered by the reporting period.
 If a financial year is not closed at the end of the reporting period, the partners must use the hourly rate of the last closed financial year available.